Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 An endless library to explore.
 From current, well-known gardeners to gardeners from the recent and many decades past, they continue to be my teachers.
 Look for many garden books from British gardeners to be shared in the monthly garden posts (explore the garden post archives here) as well as in This & That posts.

 For oodles of reasons I love this watering can, and as I shared in April’s garden post, knowing which one to purchase is the key to having this item for a lifetime (yep, a lifetime warranty).
-Learn more about why I love this particular watering can so much in this post where I share the 15 Gardening Tools I Love, and read this post to discover which can to purchase and how to ensure you have the lifetime warranty.
+Learn more about why I love this particular watering can so much in this post where I share the 15 Gardening Tools I Love, and read this post to discover which watering can to purchase and how to ensure you have the lifetime warranty (some only have a 5 or 10 yr warranty are made of different materials).

 13. Royal Sussex Trugs

-As seen above and below, these are a treasure, and while they have now become quite expensive to ship to the States (they ship internationally, so be sure to check out the prices for your destination), if you are ever in Britain, making a trip to visit where owner Robin Tuppen and his team in East Sussex where they make and sell them at their shop Thomas Smith and The Royal Sussex Trug, is an absolute must.
+As seen above and below, these are a treasure, and while they have now become quite expensive to ship to the States (they ship internationally, so be sure to check out the prices for your destination), if you are ever in Britain, making a trip to visit where owner Robin Tuppen and his team in East Sussex make and sell them at their shop Thomas Smith and The Royal Sussex Trug.
+A n absolute must visit.

 14. Burberry raincoat/trench